 The requirement to pass multiple sections of a single examination or separate examinations to earn a credential.
 See also Conjunctive Scoring and Compensatory Scoring.

+Needs Analysis—

+A method by which one determines the requirements for the program, including needs or expectations of learners and other interested parties, prior to a learning experience, event, or program.

 Norm-Referenced Examination—

 An examination that evaluates the performance of candidates in comparison to the performance of other candidates taking the same examination.
 See also Criterion-Referenced Examination.